Jessica-Moreira/Jessica-Moreira/README.md

-# Hello!
-I am Jessica Moreira!
+# Hello, I am Jessica Moreira!
 * I am a student at CSUF majoring in computer science.
 * I am interested in Animation and Web Development.